ishwar-ikm/team-flow-website/README.md

 ## Introduction

-The Team Flow website is designed to provide information about the Team Flow platform, focusing on enhancing collaboration, communication, and team performance.
+This is a Team Flow website is designed.
 The website includes sections that highlight the platform's capabilities, customer testimonials, and more.

 ## Features